 Movement of knotweed material from a site/property can be done accidentally or in ignorance in many ways, such as:

 - Leaving soil deposits contaminated with knotweed on vehicle tracks, dumpers or in excavator buckets.

 - Recycling aggregate (i.e. crushed concrete) contaminated with knotweed.

 - Placing knotweed in green waste bins.

-It can also be disposed of knowingly and illegally by way of fly tipping.
+It can also be disposed of knowingly and illegally by way of fly-tipping.

-Removal of knotweed material from a site is an offence under the Environmental Protection Act unless it is handled as controlled waste and transported by a license waste carrier and disposed at a specially licensed landfill facility.
+Removal of knotweed material from a site is an offence under the Environmental Protection Act unless it is handled as controlled waste and transported by a licensed waste carrier and disposed at a specially licensed landfill facility.

 Increase of fly-tipping

 Chichester District Council recently reported that fly tipping in that area has risen by 60% in the last 12 months and Southampton City Council deal with nearly 3,000 reports of fly-tipping on public land each year.

 Wastes which are difficult or costly to dispose of legally are usually what are found at fly-tipping sites.
 Undoubtedly this will be a mixture of difficult, household and industrial waste, but it may also contain Japanese knotweed.
 As fly-tipping increases the risk of fly-tipping containing knotweed will also increase.